Tips on empowering clients during the crisis

 18 May 2020 | Practice Management

-By Amanda Levis, PhD, Center for Analytics & Innovation (CAI)*, Advanced Experimentation Team.
+Based on insights from a series written by Amanda Levis, PhD, Center for Analytics & Innovation (CAI)*, Advanced Experimentation Team.

 The mind is a powerful tool; skilled at the art of self-deception to preserve our sense of control and promote self-confidence, even when events are entirely unpredictable1.
 When something threatens that sense of control, like the health and financial perils posed by Covid-19, we have two options: surrender to the feeling of hopelessness, or take action2.